muhdHidir/TheGreenInvestor-Backend/README.md

 npm install react-scripts --save
 ```

 The backend API will be running on port 8081, alongside the frontend on port 8080.
-The port numbers can be configured on xxx1.file and xxx2.file.

 ## Built With